Life has become mundane.

 I had an epiphany last week.
 I was thinking about the times in my life I was happiest—not moments, but weeks.
 Months.
 Years.
 And they’re really easy for me to identify.
 The three months I spent in Quebec as part of a student exchange in eleventh grade.
 The three years I spent in England.
 The weeks I travelled to Quebec or Paris on my own.
 And a question arose: Can I find the same kind of constant contentment in Calgary?

 When I finished university three years ago (geez, has it already been that long?)
 I wrote here that Calgary was like a black hole into which I was afraid I’d get sucked.
-The longer I stayed, the it would be to ever leave.
+The longer I stayed, the harder it would be to ever leave.
 Well, it feels like that’s what’s happened.

 Things are actually going really well for me.
 I’ve made enough friends here in Calgary that I don’t feel so alone as I did when I first got back from England.
 There’s always someone to hang out with, always a gathering to look forward to.
 My short film, Phone Call, has been completed and is being submitted to festivals, and I’m already planning my next project.
 I was recently filming a feature film through which I met Andrew Phung, a local celebrity who plays Kimchee on the CBC show, Kim’s Convenience.